Workplace Harassment Lawyer in Tennessee

 Everyone has the right to work in a non-hostile environment free from harassment.
 As such, the state of Tennessee allows all workers to report instances of harassment to the Equal Opportunity Employment Division of the Department of Human Resources.
-A Tennessee workplace harassment lawyer can work to ensure this complaint process is properly initiated and that clients are given the best chances possible for the remedies they seek.
+Our Tennessee workplace harassment lawyers can work to ensure this complaint process is properly initiated and that clients are given the best chances possible for the remedies they seek.

 Definition of Workplace Harassment

 In short, harassment is any activity that makes a person feel uncomfortable.
 This activity may include jokes, posting of offensive pictures, use of slurs or stereotypes, sexual innuendos, and unwanted personal inquiries.

 While harassment is a rather broad category in Tennessee law, it is more the reactions that these actions elicit that makes them illegal rather than their intent.
 In fact, the official state position is that the actor’s intent is irrelevant when considering if an act counts as harassment.

 The actions taken are only considered harassment if they are directed at a person because of who that person is.
 Tennessee law specifies several personal attributes that may not be targeted in this manner, including race, skin color, national origin, age, sex, and religious beliefs.
 Additionally, veteran status and pregnancy are conditions that are protected under Tennessee harassment law.